 In the context of statistical test of hypotheses, a compositional logic is conveyed by an algebraic formalism that allows the evaluation of truth-functions of composite models and truth-values of composite hypotheses by algebraic operations on the corresponding truth functions of elementary models and truth values of elementary hypotheses.
-The e-value and the FBST have a rich, expressive, and intuitive compositional logic, while traditional truth-values and accompanying tests offered by either frequentist (classical) statistics, like the p-value, or by Bayesian statistics, like Bayes factors, have important and well-known deficiencies in this regard, specially in cases involving sharp statistical hypotheses.
+The e-value and the FBST have a rich, expressive and intuitive compositional logic, while traditional truth-values and accompanying tests offered by either frequentist (classical) statistics, like the p-value, or by Bayesian statistics, like Bayes factors, have important and well-known deficiencies in this regard, specially in cases involving sharp statistical hypotheses.
 Furthermore, logically coherent evaluations and testing of sets and sub-sets of statistical hypotheses should render sequences of inferential reasoning that do not generate internal contradictions or anti-intuitive results.
-As expected, the e-value and the FBST comply with well-established rules of logical coherence, even in the case of sharp hypotheses, while traditional alternatives often fail to do so
+As expected, the e-value and the FBST comply with well-established rules of logical coherence, even in the case of sharp hypotheses, while traditional alternatives often fail to do so.

 Asymptotically, sev(H|X) - the standardized e-value - shares several properties of the p-value, the well-known significance measure of frequentist statistics.
-This allows the use of the standardized e-value in frequentist-oriented applications, retaining, nevertheless, many theoretical characteristics of the Bayesian framework.
-Many theoretical developments and practical applications of the e-value and the FBST have already been published in the scientific literature, see [19].
-Concise entries about the e-value and the FBST are available at the International Encyclopedia of Statistical Science and online at Wiley's StatsRef, see [18, 66].
+This allows the use of the standardized e-value in frequentist oriented applications, retaining, nevertheless, many theoretical characteristics of the Bayesian framework.
+Many theoretical developments and practical applications of the e-value and the FBST have already been published in the scientific literature, see [18].
+Concise entries about the e-value and the FBST are available at the International Encyclopedia of Statistical Science and online at Wiley's StatsRef, see [17, 63].

-Section 2 reviews the Bayesian statistical framework; Section 3 defines the e-value; Sections 4, 5, and 6 explain the invariance, asymptotic, and compositional properties of the e-value; Section 7 defines the GFBST - the Generalized Full Bayesian Significance Test and its logical properties; Sections 8 and 9 comment on computational implementation and give a detailed numerical example in model selection; Section 10 lists a representative assortment of articles from many practical applications of the e-value and the FBST already published in the scientific literature.
+Section 2 reviews the Bayesian statistical framework; Section 3 defines the e-value; Sections 4, 5, and 6 explain the invariance, asymptotic and compositional properties of the e-value; Section 7 defines the GFBST - the Generalized Full Bayesian Significance Test and its logical properties; Sections 8 and 9 comment on computational implementation and give a detailed numerical example in model selection; Section 10 lists a representative assortment of articles from many practical applications of the e-value and the FBST already published in the scientific literature.
 Section 11 considers the philosophical consequences of the aforementioned developments by briefly commenting on the Objective cognitive constructivism epistemological framework, which was specifically developed to accommodate the formal properties of the e-value and the FBST, and renders a naturalized approach to ontology and metaphysics.
-Section 12 presents some topics for further research at the interface between Logic and Statistics.
-One of the objectives of this paper is to foster work in areas of interface or overlap between Logic and Statistics and to stimulate greater cooperation between the two communities.
+Section 12 presents some topics for further research at the interface between Logic and Statistics and to stimulate greater cooperation between the two communities.
 Hence, for the sake of clarity and completeness, this paper includes some basic definitions and explanations in both areas that may be convenient to facilitate mutual understanding of more advanced topics.

-2 Bayesian Framework
+2 Bayesian framework